freedomofpress/securedrop/docs/onboarding.rst

          the *Admin Workstation* via the Transfer Device.
 Place these files in ``~/Persistent/securedrop/install_files/ansible-base`` on the
          *Journalist Workstation*, and the ``./securedrop-admin tailsconfig``
          tool will automatically use them.
+Don't forget to securely delete these files from the *Transfer Device* when you're done, by right-clicking them in the file manager and selecting **Wipe**.

 .. warning:: Do **not** copy the files ``app-ssh-aths`` and ``mon-ssh-aths``
              to the *Journalist Workstation*.
 Those files grant access via SSH,